thomaslagies/homeassistant/README.md

 Since the thermostats only pull every minute or so, there is a small delay in between an open window and a throtteling thermostat.
 This might not be 100% efficient (you want to throttle it immediatly) but in our use case its okay.
-We normaly we air our flat for around 10-20 minutes, several times a day.
+We normaly air our flat for around 10-20 minutes, several times a day.